fivetran/fivetran_sdk/development-guide.md

 At the moment, partner code should be developed in a language that can generate a statically linked binary executable.

 ### Command line Arguments
-The executable needs to do following:
+The executable needs to do the following:
 * Accept a `--port` argument that takes an integer as a port number to listen to.
 * Listen on both IPV4 (i.e. 0.0.0.0) and IPV6 (i.e ::0), but if only one is possible, it should listen on IPV4.